ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 - The "cnf" claim of the access token that the AS provides to C in the Access Token Response (see {{Section 5.8.2 of RFC9200}}) specifies AUTH_CRED_C as follows.

-  If AUTH_CRED_C is an X.509 certificate, the "cnf" claim MUST specify:
+  If AUTH_CRED_C is an X.509 certificate, the "cnf" claim MUST contain:

   - An "x5chain" or "x5bag" structure, in case AUTH_CRED_C is transported by value within a certificate chain or a certificate bag, respectively; or

   - An "x5t" or "x5u" structure, in case AUTH_CRED_C is identified by reference through a hash value (a thumbprint) or a URI {{RFC3986}}, respectively.

-  If AUTH_CRED_C is a C509 certificate, the "cnf" claim MUST specify:
+  If AUTH_CRED_C is a C509 certificate, the "cnf" claim MUST contain:

   - A "c5c" or "c5b" structure, in case AUTH_CRED_C is transported by value within a certificate chain or a certificate bag, respectively; or